SciApps/HCKeychainManager/README.md

 ### Use case #1

-This dynamic, not statically type-safe but more convenient way uses modern Objective-C subscripting syntac using string keys.
+This dynamic, not statically type-safe but more convenient way uses modern Objective-C subscripting syntax using string keys.
 The class implements `+ objectForKeyedSubscript:` and `+setObject:forKeyedSubscript:`, so you can use it as if it was a dictionary.
 For example:

 ```
 HCKeychainManager.self[@"foo"] = @"bar";